ducatiGirl/punyam-giving-tree/README.md

 ## Features

-* **Visual Growth Tracker:** Watch the community tree grow leaves, flowers, and fruits as giving goals are met.
+* **Visual Growth Tracker:** Watch the community tree ripen its mangos as each person donates money.
 * **Impact Dashboard:** Users can track their personal contributions and see where their donations are going.
 * **Anonymous Giving:** Options to contribute privately while still contributing to the overall tree growth.
-* **Micro-Volunteering:** A notice board for quick, local tasks that need doing.

 ## Tech Stack